 If you feel sad or hopeless for days at a time, it’s important to seek professional help.
 A professional will be able to diagnose you, whether it’s winter blues, SAD, major depression, or other mental health conditions.
 A diagnosis of SAD usually involves a therapist and client using specific questionnaires to confirm the diagnosis.

 In order to officially diagnose you with SAD, your healthcare provider will see if you have the symptoms of the condition, with depressive episodes occurring during specific seasons for at least two years, and episodes that are more frequent than depressive episodes at other times during the year.
 They will be able to develop an individualized treatment plan from there.
 But whether or not your diagnosis is officially recognized as SAD, it is important to work with a professional to treat your symptoms.
-If you are looking into virtual therapy services, BetterHelp can match you with one of their more than 25,000 licensed therapists.

 8. Some therapies for SAD are similar to those for major depression